The Authenticity of the Oral Torah

 Furthermore, the written text dictated to Moses by G-d was consonants only and had no written vowels.
 The vowels, which are 100% necessary for words to exist, are part of the Oral Tradition and not the Written Torah.
 It is true that the machine-printed Bibles we buy today have the vowels (as well as the other pronunciation marks), but this is no different from the Rabbinic commentaries the same books have: they are not part of the dictated text but the Authoritative Oral Tradition without which the written text would be useless to us, G-d forbid.

 The Karaites are not the first rejecters of the Oral Tradition, of course.
 The Saduces used the “plain text” argument as an excuse to reject all manner of spiritual and supernatural concepts, to a degree which would probably horrify your correspondent.
-I once met a young man who was “Torah only” (he didn’t even accept the Prophets and Hagiographa), and he rejected the Afterlife.
+I once met a young man who was “Torah only”, and he rejected the Afterlife.
+(He didn’t even accept the Prophets and Hagiographa).

-The Director of Ask Noah continues: This very brief explanation of the unique nature of the Oral Torah brings to mind a talk which the Lubavitcher Rebbe Rebbe, Rabbi Menachem M. Schneerson, gave in February, ’87.
+That was a very brief explanation of the unique nature of the Oral Torah.
+It brings to mind a talk which the Lubavitcher Rebbe, Rabbi Menachem M. Schneerson, gave in February, ’87.
 The subject was the debate among the Sages in the Mishnah about what Elijah the Prophet will come to accomplish in his task of announcing the revelation of Mashiach (the Messiah).
 Here is a translation of a few paragraphs from his talk which are relevant to our discussion:

 “These difficulties [the seeming differences of opinion] can be resolved within the context of the resolution of a problem of larger scope.
 According to Talmudic tradition, there cannot be a difference of opinion among the Sages over a point of fact, be it past or future.